matteing/blog/content/posts/handling-the-jerks.md

 I didn't suspect much yet, and I thought that perhaps the server bugged out.
 Maybe it was a memory leak.

-I was waking up a little more, so I sat down on my bed and opened up JuiceSSH to try and make sense of the situation.
+I was waking up a little more, so I sat down on my bed and opened up JuiceSSH on my phone to try and make sense of the situation.

 Makerlog runs on [Dokku](http://dokku.viewdocs.io/dokku/), so my first mitigation step was to reboot the affected app containers.
 It's all very neatly managed by Dokku's abstraction over Docker, so it was easy to prompt a clean reboot (ignore the errors, I was asleep!):